 2022 Cajal course: Neuroepigenetics: writing, reading and erasing the epigenome

-The Cajal hands-on training on “Neuroepigenetics: writing, reading and erasing the epigenome” is organised in partnership with ERA Net NEURON and will take place 21 Nov – 9 Dec 2022, in Bordeaux, France.
+The Cajal hands-on training on “Neuroepigenetics: writing, reading and erasing the epigenome” was organised in partnership with ERA Net NEURON and took place 21 Nov – 9 Dec 2022, in Bordeaux, France.

 2019 Cajal course: Advanced Techniques for Synapse Biology